ksmdmi5/MidtermProject/README.md

 * Carl Lawson (We're not sure)

 ### Overview

-Deja Brew is a website that provides visitors a list of breweries local to Denver, CO that provides a list of beers, a map of the location, and allows registered users to leave ratings and reviews for the establishment.
+Deja Brew is a website that provides visitors a list of breweries local to Colorado that provides a list of beers, a map of the location, and allows registered users to leave ratings and reviews for the establishment.